Hamster45105/ddgemail-token/README.md

 If the URL is invalid, an error message will be displayed and both the app name and callback will be removed from the parameters.

 ### App Name
-The app name is optional, however if specified, when the user is required to get the key the button will display `Continue to: *App Name*` instead of `Get Key -->`
+The app name is optional, however if specified, when the user is required to get the key the button will display `Continue to: *App Name*` instead of `Get Key -->`.
+It will also be displayed on the third party app warning popup instead of `an unnamed app`.

 Also: make sure if the app name has spaces these are replaced with `%20`, for example `My%20App`